 - 5. Individual guidance may vary the proportionality level into which a firm would fall under the general guidance set out in Part C and supplemented by this Appendix.
-In consequence, the definitions and thresholds provided in Part C do not provide an immutable classification.
-The CEBS Guidelines also provide guidance on applying proportionality between different institutions.(1) - 6.
-The following provide non-exhaustive high level examples of where we might consider providing individual guidance to vary a proportionality level: - (1) Where a firm was just below the threshold for a particular proportionality level (as determined in accordance with Part C), but where features of its business model or growth strategy suggest that it should fall within the higher proportionality level.

-- (2) Where a group of firms contained several firms falling into a common proportionality level, but where the aggregate prudential risk posed by the group suggested that a higher proportionality level was more appropriate. - (3) Where a firm falls into a higher proportionality level as a result of the guidance at paragraph 25 of Part C than would be the case on the assumption that it was a solo Remuneration Code firm, depending on the particular circumstances of the case.
+In consequence, the definitions and thresholds provided in Part C do not provide an immutable classification. - 6.
+The following provide non-exhaustive high level examples of where we might consider providing individual guidance to vary a proportionality level: - (1) Where a firm was just below the threshold for a particular proportionality level (as determined in accordance with Part C), but where features of its business model or growth strategy suggest that it should fall within the higher proportionality level. - (2) Where a group of firms contained several firms falling into a common proportionality level, but where the aggregate prudential risk posed by the group suggested that a higher proportionality level was more appropriate. - (3) Where a firm falls into a higher proportionality level as a result of the guidance at paragraph 25 of Part C than would be the case on the assumption that it was a Remuneration Part solo firm, depending on the particular circumstances of the case.

-Appendix 2: Pillar 3 disclosure requirements by proportionality level
+Appendix 2: Disclosure requirements by proportionality level